jamesshore/quixote/docs/QViewport.md

 * In particular, the current solution for viewport dimensions only works on pages in standards mode.
 Specifically, they have been tested on pages using `<!DOCTYPE html>`.
 They do *not* work on pages without a doctype.
 If support for another doctype is important to you, please let us know by opening an issue.

 * Older versions of Mobile Safari ignored the `width` and `height` attributes on an iframe, as described in the compatibility note for [`quixote.createFrame()`](quixote.md#quixotecreateframe).
-This can result in viewport descriptors returning larger-than-expected values.
+This can result in viewport properties returning larger-than-expected values.

 **Pixel Rounding Note:** Browsers handle pixel rounding in different ways.
 We consider pixel values to be the same if they're within 0.5px of each other.
 If you have rounding errors that are *greater* than 0.5px, make sure your test browsers are set to a zoom level of 100%.
 Zooming can exaggerate rounding errors.